KUKA Robot Arms | Available Now at MRO Electric and Supply

 About KUKA Robotic Arms

 Most KUKA robotic arms are made up of 4-6 joints, and can be used for many different applications such as welding, material handling, material removal, and more.
-Their large arms are typically used to lift heavy payloads and are sometimes run by hydraulic and pneumatic methods.
+Because KUKA arms are so large, they are typically used to lift heavy payloads and are sometimes run by hydraulic and pneumatic methods.
 Most KUKA robot arms are made from aluminum and built from the base up, ending with the wrist and whichever end effect is needed to help the arm perform its given application.

 Even if you are new to programming, you can explore different intuitive programming options to find out what will work best for you.
 KUKA robotic arms can be programmed in multiple ways including using KUKA’s own robot language, through hand guiding, a handheld probe, graphical offline programming and more.